phylotastic/datelife/cran-comments.md

       summarize_datelife_result.Rd: \value
       summary_matrix_to_phylo_all.Rd: \value

-Please ensure that your functions do not write by default or in your examples/vignettes/tests in the user's home filespace (including the package directory and getwd()).
-This is not allowed by CRAN policies.
+* Have ensured that functions/examples/vignettes/tests do not write by default in the user's home filespace (including the package directory and getwd()).
+We use tempdir() instead.
-In your examples/vignettes/tests you can write to tempdir().

 ### Test environments: